-The European Commission's Humanitarian Aid and Civil Protection department (ECHO) works with over 200 partners organisations to provide humanitarian assistance throughout the world.
-Humanitarian partners include non-governmental organisations (NGOs), international organisations, United Nations agencies, and specialised agencies of EU Member States.
+The European Commission's Directorate-General for European Civil Protection and Humanitarian Aid Operations (DG ECHO) works with about 200 partners organisations to provide humanitarian assistance throughout the world.

-ECHO has signed International Organisations Framework Partnership Agreements with the International Committee of the Red Cross (ICRC), the International Federation of the Red Cross and Red Crescent National Societies (IFRC) and the International Organisation for Migration (IOM).
-Similarly to the case of NGOs, the agreements outline the objectives and conditions of the collaboration.
+To that end, DG ECHO has signed Framework Partnership Agreements with the International Committee of the Red Cross (ICRC), and the International Federation of the Red Cross and Red Crescent National Societies (IFRC).